alekLukanen/Sentinel-2-Mapping-Service/README.md

 In this code base I needed to use code from `https://github.com/tzneal/coordconv/tree/master` in the package `geoTransformations` for converting between coordinate systems.
-This package is almost identical with small small modifications.
+This package is almost identical with small modifications.
 I copied it over just in case the repository is ever removed from Github.
 The repository has a public domain license and can be used for any purpose so redistribution here is okay.